ryan258/bryancee-website/masterplan.md

 - Phase 4: 2 weeks
 - Phase 5: 1 week
 - Phase 6: 1 week
-- Total estimated time: 6 weeks
+- Total estimated time: 6 weeks (adjust based on current progress)

 ## Next Steps
-1. Begin implementation of interactive features, starting with the custom music player
-2. Develop album and track detail pages
-3. Create booking/inquiry system
-4. Plan for backend API integration (if required)
-5. Start gathering real content for the website
+1. Complete the MusicPlayer component implementation
+2. Begin integration of real content and data
+3. Develop remaining custom components (EventCard, PhotoGallery, Newsletter)
+4. Set up CMS or database for dynamic content management
+5. Implement SEO optimizations across all pages
+6. Begin thorough testing and performance optimization

 Remember to review and adjust this plan regularly as the project progresses.
-Flexibility is key in web development projects.
+Flexibility is key in web development projects, and priorities may shift based on Bryan's needs or new opportunities that arise during development.